How to Brush Your Teeth Correctly

 If you're going to spend a few minutes brushing each day, you want that time to be productive!
 You want to claim those minutes and chalk them down as having been "worth it."

-Unfortunately, if you are brushing incorrectly, you can actually damage your gum tissue, which eventually leads to "receding gums" and tooth sensitivity.
+Unfortunately, if you are brushing incorrectly, you can actually damage your gum tissues.
+Over time, this eventually leads to receding gums and tooth sensitivity.

 First, however, I'll describe why you brush, what it accomplishes, and some basic techniques that should be used every time you brush.